larry-athey/rpi-smart-still/Load-Cell-Hydrometer/README.md

 The whole physical structure will also be 3D printed in order to simplify the build process.

-**NOTE:** As requested, I am also looking into a way to electronically read the floating height of a glass hydrometer in a normal parrot.
-I realize that George Duncan already did this, but I'm not real keen on his design which requires the hydrometer to be hidden inside of another tube.
+**NOTE:** As requested, I am also looking into a way to electronically read the floating height of a glass hydrometer in a normal parrot, this will be done with a VL53L0X sensor and a lightweight reflector at the top of the hydrometer.
+I realize that George Duncan already did something similar, but I'm not real keen on his design which requires the hydrometer to be hidden inside of another tube.
+I believe that I can do this with the hydrometer out in the open.